Animalsebas/altur_challenge/README.md

 ### Filter by tags and order by Upload time
 http://localhost:8000/api/retrieve/?tags=Demo+Scheduled&order=asc

-## Automated tests
+## Automated Tests

+The project includes two automated tests that verify the functionality of the `/api/retrieve` endpoints.
-The instructions to run the automated test were described in the How to Run the Project section
+The instructions for running these tests are already described in the **How to Run the Project** section, where you run:

+- docker exec -it altur_challenge-backend-1 pytest -q

-### Automated Test 1: Retrieve
+### Automated Test 1: Retrieve (Single Record)
+- This test validates that the /api/retrieve/{id} endpoint correctly retrieves a single record from the database.

-### Automated Test 2: Retrieve List
+### Automated Test 2: Retrieve List (Ordered Results)
+- This test verifies that the /api/retrieve endpoint can return an ordered list of records.
 ---------------------------------------------------------------------

 ## Project Structure